JakeGWater/vpifg.com/source/guides/resolve-lut-colorspace-transform.rst

     An alternative would be to :goto:`guides/ocio-customize-add-blackmagic`.

-We use a LUT to transform *only* the HDMI signal to a OCIO-friendly color space before sending to Unreal.
+We use a LUT to transform *only* the HDMI signal to an OCIO-friendly color space before sending to Unreal.
-There are two good options from here:

-#.
-Convert to sRGB
-#.
-Convert to sRGB Linear
+The Raw file recorded internally to the camera should not be affected.

-We recommend using sRGB linear, as it is the default color space used by Unreal.
+We recommend use sRGB linear over HDMI/SDI, because that is the default color space used by Unreal.
+It is possible to use another color space, but we will reference using sRGB linear in the following examples.

 .. admonition:: sRGB vs sRGB Linear Deep Dive